I’ll never forget it as long as I live. I can’t believe that I had started a church and was ready to give it up so soon.

 Are you doing what only you can do and trusting God for what only He can do?

-Never forget Jesus said that He would build the Church (Matthew 16:18) and that He is head of the church, not you (Ephesians 4:15-16).
+Never forget Jesus said He is head of the church, not you (Ephesians 4:15-16).
+So yes, even you can take days off.

 We need to work like it depends on us but we pray like it depends on God.
 Because it does.